ViveSieg/TRiNC/README.md

 ## Automation

-The repository ships with `.github/workflows/run-experiments.yml` so that every push, pull request, or manual dispatch triggers the full evaluation sweep.
-The workflow installs dependencies, validates the source tree, runs the spotlight TRiNC benchmark via `main.py`, and then executes the multi-scenario sweep in `experiments/run_all_algorithms.py`.
-Outputs are written under `artifacts/ci/` during CI runs and uploaded as workflow artifacts for further inspection.
+The repository ships with `.github/workflows/run-experiments.yml` so that every push, pull request, or manual dispatch executes the same end-to-end flow used for the paper.
+The workflow installs dependencies, validates the source tree, and then runs `experiments/run_all_algorithms.py` with tuning enabled across all scenarios.
+This produces tuned controller parameters, per-scenario metrics CSVs, and aggregate summaries under `artifacts/ci/`, which are uploaded as workflow artifacts for inspection.
+The interactive `main.py` helper is intended for local spot checks and is not invoked in CI.

 ## Getting Started